ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

 - the action interacts with the correct wrappers (and consequently to the Tango devices) to perform the operation.

-Actions general idea is based on the
+The general idea of Actions is based on the
-`Command <https://refactoring.guru/design-patterns/command>`__ design pattern and make heavy use of
+`Command <https://refactoring.guru/design-patterns/command>`__ design pattern and makes heavy use of
 `Template Method <https://refactoring.guru/design-patterns/template-method>`__.
 A a sequence of actions is also a design pattern, since it is implemented through `Composite <https://refactoring.guru/design-patterns/composite>`__.